 OAM-centric data collection

-Explanation: OAM-centric data collection can be reused the framework of immediate MDT (i.e., OAM configures the data collection via gNB), but it is enhanced to achieved periodic and event-based logging for L1 measurement.
+Explanation: OAM-centric data collection reuse the framework of immediate MDT (i.e., OAM configures the data collection via gNB), but it is enhanced to achieved periodic and event-based logging for L1 measurement.

 gNB-centric data collection

-Explanation: gNB configures the data collection.
+Explanation: gNB directly configures the data collection.
 For the signalling between gNB and UE, there is no difference between gNB-centric and OAM-centric data collection.

 Question: RAN2 kindly ask SA3 to decide whether user consent is needed for either of these options and if so, whether the existing MDT user consent framework can be reused.